 In another recap, Bill Thom, a 2006 Wasatch runner, also battled his body’s need to shut down: “I tried yelling, running faster, flailing my arms, deep knee bends, but the bouts of sudden sleep kept coming with increasing frequency.
 I saw nobody ahead or behind.
 Delusions had me convinced that I was off the course.”

 Then there are stories of nature victimizing runners.
-The Wasatch website itself warns of past encounters with elk, moose, porcupines, rattlesnakes, bears and mountain lions.
+The Wasatch website itself warns of past encounters with elk, moose, porcupines, rattlesnakes, bear and mountain lions.
 Nature attacks from above, too.
 Jeff Washburn, 2002, wrote: “I see lightning off in the distance.
 Then I see lightning and hear thunder very near to me.
 The rains begin once again, the wind is blowing hard and I am climbing to my doom, to the highest point on the course.”

-If my wife had read only these recaps, she would never have registered.
+If my wife had read only these recaps, she would have never registered.
 But sprinkled throughout the tales of calamity are rays of hope and outright ecstasy.
-Mandy Hosford, a 2009 runner-up, painted a picture of the race as a summer picnic: “An incredible cadre of friends was on hand to load me up with love, good thoughts, homemade cookies and whatever else my heart desired.”
+Mandy Hosford, a 2009 runner-up, painted a picture of the race as a summer picnic: “An incredible cadre of friends was on hand to load me up with love, good thoughts, homemade cookies, and whatever else my heart desired.”

 Darcy Africa, the 2010 women’s winner, viewed the race through equally rosy glasses, especially around Mile 70, on Red Lover’s Ridge.
 “The sun was starting to set, the colors were spectacular, we were up high in the mountains and I could see another alpine lake in the distance,” she wrote.
 “I remember feeling very blissful and grateful at this moment.”

-If Garett Graubins reads one more Charles Dickens quote in a race recap (i.e. “It was the best of times, it was the worst of times”), he might go off the deep end.
+If Garett Graubins reads one more Charles Dickens quote in a race recap (i.e. “It was the best of times, it was the worst of times.”), he might go off the deep end.
 Holly Graubins registered for the Wasatch 100, but did not make it through the lottery.